 - Farmers can benefit from land lease payments for wind turbine installations on their land.

 - Use of wind turbines as an alternative to fossil fuels means that less fossil fuels will be used to generate electricity, causing fossil fuels to last longer and helping to mitigate increases in demand which normally result in an increase in their cost.

-- Safety: They are not powered by explosive or flammable fuels.
+- Safety: The turbines are not powered by explosive or flammable fuels.

 - They do not require continuous mining after construction for solid fuel to power them as nuclear and coal power plants do.
 Mined land is often destroyed and not usable after it is depleted.

 - Wind blows intermittently, its velocity varies, therefore, an energy storage medium needs to be used with them if they are to be used independently.
 Read about energy storage mediums on the energy storage page.

 - Ice can accumulate on wind turbine blades.
 However deicers can melt it off.

 - Electric water pumps for pumped hydroelectric storage or to pump water into storage facilities.

 First of all, you need to determine how much electricity you consume monthly and daily before you can determine the cost of a wind turbine set up for your home.
 You would not use a wind turbine to directly power your home, but you would use it to charge an energy storage system such as a bank of batteries, since that is capable of providing electricity without sudden interruptions or fluctuations.
 In other words, batteries act as a buffer for variable and intermittent wind power.